 • Personal experiences and context-specific factors shaped pain identification and management.

-• The owner’s and veterinarian’s knowledge of a horse can both be valuable in the identification of painful problems.
+• Both the owner’s and veterinarian’s knowledge of a horse can be valuable in identifying painful problems.

 (Author’s note: Thanks to The Horse Trust for funding this research.)